RachelRamirez/misclassification_matrix/readme.md

 So for those 30 runs, 9 was misclassified as a 4 the most, with an average of 16 times, per run.
 For example on Run 30, training concluded at Epoch 22, and the number of times 9 was misclassified as a 4 was '23'.
 The number of times 9 was classified correctly as a 9 was 951.
-On Run  0, training concluded at Epoch 17, and 9 was misclassified as a 4 11 times, and 9 was correctly classified as a 9 958 times.
+On Run  0, training concluded at Epoch 17, and 9 was misclassified as a 4, 11 times, and 9 was correctly classified as a 9 958 times.
 Run 0 also has 4s misclassified as a 9, 14 times.
 So technically in Run 0, after training, the number of misclassifications for 9s as 4s was lower than another misclassification.
 Still on average, 9s were mislassified the most.

+### Choosing to `Try to Control 9T-4P'
+Since we found the highest average number of misclassifications using our 'lousy neural network' was 9_4, we launch into a new set of "PreExperiments" with Lambda using the Phil-Alton code (PA) to try to control it with different weights on the cost matrix.
+We also go back and make a validation set (at least by March 10th I had done that and had 7500 validation samples, and 2500 test samples as a holdout set).
+At this point I have a lot of files named PA_Shfl_... but I choose to focus on just the ones that also have a 40D to signify the 'lousy neural network' to make sure I'm comparing apples with apples.

+- PA_Shfl_w[9,4]_1_40D_Misclassification_Cost_Matrix_Example.ipynb
+- PA_Shfl_w[7,2]_1.0_40D_Misclassification_Cost_Matrix_Example.ipynb
+- PA_Shfl_w[9,4]_2.0_40D_Misclassification_Cost_Matrix_Example.ipynb
+- PA_Shfl_w[9,4]_10.0_40D_Misclassification_Cost_Matrix_Example.ipynb
+- PA_Shfl_w[9,4]_1000_40D_Misclassification_Cost_Matrix_Example.ipynb